intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 - The URL to use to log into your Unity instance.

     To log in, go to the URL provided in email, and log in with one of the account User IDs provided.

+|**Note**: To run Unity in demo mode, without impacting other SharePoint sessions, please open a Private Browser window and enter the Unity Application URL provided in the email you received.

 # Unity User Interface Overview

 When a user signs into Unity the default behavior is to display a list of [Favorite](#favorites) files, which are files the user has tagged as a Favorite.
-For Evaluation purposes, a short list of files has been tagged as a Favorites.
+For the Pre-Configured SharePoint Demo, a short list of files has been tagged as Favorites.

 ## Folder View

-Use the folder view to easily browse through the contents of folders in all of your connected sites and instances.
+Use the folder view to easily browse through the contents of repositories and folders.

 The demo instance contains a single SharePoint instance with multiple sites for you to browse through in one view.
-Unity has the capability to present a single continuous view of multiple SharePoint instances, together with other repositories like IBM FileNet, CMOD, CM8, Box, Alfresco, other CMIS repositories, and more.
+Unity has the capability to present a single continuous view of multiple repositories and related folders like IBM FileNet, CMOD, CM8, SharePoint, Box, Alfresco, other CMIS repositories, and more.

 Click on a folder to display content within that folder and all subfolders under it: